Summer in Texas can be brutal.

 1. Give Your AC Unit a Tune-Up.

 Lower your AC bills quickly with an AC tune-up.
 Chad Sheffield from CAS Air Conditioning & Heating tells us that a poorly maintained AC unit can increase electricity costs by as much as 30%.
-And don’t forget to clean the AC evaporator coils and check for leaks in AC ducts.
+And don’t forget to clean the AC evaporator coils and check for leaks in the AC ducts.
 Here’s a list of a few of our favorite local HVAC providers.

 2. Dirty Filters Are a No-No.